-The System has participated in the Medicare Part D Retiree Drug Subsidy (RDS) program since 2006 which provides a subsidy of up to 28 percent of the amount of eligible prescription drug benefit costs of retirees who are eligible for, but not enrolled in, Medicare Part D. The System recognized \$1,032,292 and \$11,306,394 of Medicare Part D RDS payments from the federal government in 2018 and 2017, respectively.
+The System has participated in the Medicare Part D Retiree Drug Subsidy (RDS) program since 2006 which provides a subsidy of up to 28 percent of the amount of eligible prescription drug benefit costs of retirees who are eligible for, but not enrolled in, Medicare Part D. The System recognized \$1,032,292 of Medicare Part D RDS revenue from the federal government in 2018.
+In 2019 the System was required to refund \$92,638 to the Medicare Part D RDS program after the annual reconciliation was performed.
+The annual reconciliation recognizes any payments made by the Medicare RDS program.
 The System significantly reduced reliance on the RDS program beginning January 1, 2017.
 Only a small number of eligible participants remained covered under RDS after December 31, 2016.